Before you apply

 Important notes about required courses

 The required science courses must have in-person labs.
-Required anatomy, math, microbiology, and physiology courses must be less than seven years old at the time of admission.
+Required anatomy and physiology, math, and microbiology courses must have been completed within seven years of application.

 A maximum of two attempts is allowed for any required course in which you received a grade of C– or below.
 The grade earned on your second attempt will be used to calculate your GPA for the nursing application.
 A grade of C or higher must be earned by the second completed attempt.